fix

 Remember those stats about the cost of remediation in each stage?
 Practicing secure coding best practices means you’ll have the lowest possible cost of remediation plus incredible time savings as your developers won’t need to context switch to patch issues down the line.
 This is your best bet to maximize how much time your developers can put towards releasing new code and making the product grow!

-We get it - there’s a lot going on at once when you’re earning compliance.
-And the expenses attached to it are difficult to swallow, especially for a small business that’s just trying to grow it’s enterprise client list.
+We get it - a lot is going on at once when you’re earning compliance.
+And the expenses attached to it are difficult to swallow, especially for a small business that’s just trying to grow its enterprise client list.
 Penetration testing can help you increase the ROI of your ISO 27001 compliance by enabling you to meet at least 9 required controls, improve your team’s overall efficiency, and empower you with the information you need to make your app secure.
-Interested to see how we can help you increase the ROI of your ISO 27001 compliance?
-Learn more about Software Secured’s Pentest 360 option which is most preferred by vendors undergoing ISO 27001 compliance for the first time.
+Discover how penetration testing increases your ROI of ISO 27001 compliance with Software Secured’s Pentest 360 option which is most preferred by vendors undergoing ISO 27001 compliance for the first time.
 Additionally, we can help you meet your ISO 27001 secure code training goals too!

 About the author